Taiga Motors

-Orca Design: Behind the scenes
+Orca design: behind the scenes

 Designing the world’s first mass-production electric personal watercraft is no small feat.
 But for the talented designers and engineers here at Taiga, it was a welcome challenge.
 With no prior experience developing gas-engine vehicles, we started with a blank page.
 The result—the Orca watercraft—is like nothing else on the market.